Before digging into this post, I need to set some context.

 Seeing full-speed, error-free, painless typing sans-braces was a pretty emotional event.
 It was shortly thereafter when I realized that I had pretty much stopped reading my logs (what normal folks would might say as “checking in with myself”) ~3 years ago.

-Fans of observability know that a failing complex system may continue to regularly send critical event logs, but if nothing is reading and taking action9 on those logs, then the system will just continue to degrade or fail completely over time, often in unpredictable ways.
+Fans of observability know that a failing complex system may continue to regularly send critical event logs, but if nothing is reading and taking action on those logs, then the system will just continue to degrade or fail completely over time, often in unpredictable ways.

 Burnout, general stress, the Trump years, the rise of Christian nationalism, the pandemic, and the work situation all contributed to this personal, Academy Award-winning performance of Groundhog Day and I’m hoping a small peek into what I saw and what I’m doing now will help at least one other person out there.